GeForce RTX 20 series: Architecture

 The ray tracing performed by the RT cores can be used to produce effects such as reflections, refractions, shadows, depth of field, light scattering and caustics, replacing traditional raster techniques such as cube maps and depth maps.
 Notes: Instead of replacing rasterization entirely, however, ray tracing is offered in a hybrid model, in which the information gathered from ray tracing can be used to augment the rasterized shading for more photo-realistic results.

 The second generation Tensor Cores (succeeding Volta's) work in cooperation with the RT cores, and their AI features are used mainly to two ends: firstly, de-noising a partially ray traced image by filling in the blanks between rays cast; also another application of the Tensor cores is DLSS (deep learning super-sampling), a new method to replace anti-aliasing, by artificially generating detail to upscale the rendered image into a higher resolution.
 The Tensor cores apply deep learning models (for example, an image resolution enhancement model) which are constructed using supercomputers.
 The problem to be solved is analyzed on the supercomputer, which is taught by example what results are desired.
 The supercomputer then outputs a model which is then executed on the consumer's Tensor cores.
 These methods are delivered to consumers as part of the cards' drivers.

 Nvidia segregates the GPU dies for Turing into A and non-A variants, which is appended or excluded on the hundreds part of the GPU code name.
 Non-A variants are not allowed to be factory overclocked, whilst A variants are.

-The GeForce 20 series was launched with GDDR6 memory chips from Micron Technology.
+The GeForce RTX 20 series was launched with GDDR6 memory chips from Micron Technology.
 However, due to reported faults with launch models, Nvidia switched to using GDDR6 memory chips from Samsung Electronics by November 2018.

 Software

-With the GeForce 20 series, Nvidia introduced the RTX development platform.
+With the GeForce RTX 20 series, Nvidia introduced the RTX development platform.
 RTX uses Microsoft's DXR, Nvidia's OptiX, and Vulkan for access to ray tracing.
 The ray tracing technology used in the RTX Turing GPUs was in development at Nvidia for 10 years.
 Nvidia's Nsight Visual Studio Edition application is used to inspect the state of the GPUs.

 Products

-All of the cards in the series have a PCIe 3.0 x16 interface, which connects it to the CPU, manufactured using a 12 nm FinFET process from TSMC, and use GDDR6 memory (initially Micron chips upon launch, and later Samsung chips from November 2018).
+All of the cards in the series have a PCIe 3.0 x16 interface, which connects it to the CPU, manufactured using a 12 nm FinFET process from TSMC, and use GDDR6 memory (initially Micron modules upon launch, and later Samsung modules from November 2018).